-Today a mobile marketing campaign is imperative for businesses to effectively interact with their target market.
-This will become even more important in the future.
-Companies with a forward-thinking mobile marketing strategy can gain an edge over their competition.
+Having a mobile marketing campaign allows businesses to effectively interact with their target market.
+This will only become more important with time, as the internet will only continue to grow and create more global connections.
+If your company creates a forward-thinking mobile marketing strategy, you can gain a considerable edge over many of your competitors.

-A website looks very different on a desktop compared to a smartphone.
-The smaller screen size means only a portion of the website will be visible if mobile design isn’t considered.
-In addition, mobile users are not using a mouse, so buttons need to be bigger, making it easier to select things with their fingers.
-If users have to try too hard to use your site, they simply won’t use it
+A website looks very different on a smartphone than it does on a desktop computer or a laptop.
+The smaller screen size means only a portion of the website will be visible if a mobile-friendly design isn’t taken into consideration.
+Also remember that your mobile users aren’t using a mouse, so make sure to make your page buttons large enough for users to easily select with their fingers.
+If users have to work too hard to be able to use your site, they simply won’t use it at all.

-Every second counts when it comes to the speed of loading a webpage.
-A study by Kissmetrics revealed that users will abandon a webpage that does not load within 6 to 10 seconds.
-Test your webpage’s load speed to make sure users will have the fastest experience.
+Every second counts when it comes to webpage loading speed.
+A study by Kissmetrics revealed that users will abandon a webpage that doesn’t load within 6 to 10 seconds.
+The faster it loads, the better!
+Test your webpage’s load speed to make sure your users are enjoying the fastest loading experience possible.

-Mobile-first is less of a technical specification and more of a design concept.
-Web pages are not simply resized to fit the user’s screen they are optimized for key functionalities for mobile users.
-For example, instead of resizing a block of text instead the text might be reformatted into a button linking to a condensed version of the information.
-Whether integrating location services or contact buttons, mobile-first still keeps responsive tech as a key part of the design process but it optimizes functionality for mobile users.
+Mobile-first is less of a technical specification and more of a conceptual approach to design.
+With mobile-first, web pages aren’t just resized to fit the user’s screen; key functionalities are actually optimized for mobile users.
+For example, instead of resizing a block of text, the text might be reformatted into a button that links to a condensed version of the information.
+Whether it’s about integrating location services, contact buttons, or other important considerations, mobile-first still maintains responsiveness as a key component of the design process.

 Lauren Tate is a Content Specialist for Cibirix, contributing a significant amount of content creation for our marketing clients.
 Lauren enjoys writing about lead generation strategies, successful content marketing strategies, how to increase mobile conversion rates, and tips for boosting SEO, among other topics.
 Her drive for success, coupled with her dedication to help organizations improve and grow their business, has helped to fuel her continued growth with Cibirix.
 In her spare time, she’s currently working on earning a Bachelor’s degree in early childhood education.